georgtree/rbc-tk9/docs/barchart.md

   strings can be significant, especially when there any many data points.
 You can avoid the redundant string-to-decimal conversions using the C API to BLT vectors.
 - Don't stipple or dash the element.
 Solid bars are much faster.
-- If you update data elements frequently, try turning off the widget's **−bufferelements** option.
+- If you update data elements frequently, try turning off the widget's **-bufferelements** option.
 When the bar chart is first displayed, it draws data elements into an internal pixmap.
 The pixmap acts as a cache, so that when the bar chart needs to be redrawn again, and the data elements or coordinate axes haven't changed, the pixmap is simply copied to the screen.
 This is especially useful when you are using markers to highlight points and regions on the bar